ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 - `networkID`: A unique identifier for the blockchain, must be a number in the range [0, 2^32].
 - `allocations`: The list of initial addresses, their initial balances and the unlock schedule for each.
-- `startTime`: The time of the beginning of the blockchain, it must be a timestamp in seconds and it can't be a time in the future.
+- `startTime`: The time of the beginning of the blockchain, it must be a Unix timestamp and it can't be a time in the future.
 - `initialStakeDuration`: The initial stake duration in seconds.
 - `initialStakeDurationOffset`: The initial stake duration offset between stakers in seconds.
 - `initialStakedFunds`: A list of avax addresses to be used as the initial stake funds (Must be present in `allocations` as well)